 Flowers HR, 4 RBIs, Braves end 6-game skid, beat Marlins 8-4

-Tyler Flowers homered and drove in four runs to help the Atlanta Braves end a six-game losing streak by beating the Miami Marlins 8-4 Friday night.
+Flowers drove in four runs to help the Atlanta Braves end a six-game losing streak by beating the Miami Marlins 8-4.
+Flowers and Brandon Phillips each hit two-run singles during a six-run burst in the seventh inning that made it 8-1.

 Add your comments below